Elementary School Students Get a Lesson on Tolerance

 It was 3:00 and almost every child still had their hand in the air though I had been answering questions for an hour.
 The minute the session was "closed" I was swarmed by children who were eager to touch my 8-month-old, who I had brought along for the meeting.
 Children were touching his cheeks and holding his hands, while others were bringing up classwork and pictures to show me.
 I could barely get out of the room for them to pack up—I must admit, I felt like the popular kid (it was probably the baby) and I hoped that I could pass off some of my popularity onto James.

 Yesterday I sent James to school with one change of clothes and no small amount of anxiety.
 I felt that my meeting with the children had gone well.
 The teachers and administration had been nothing short of supportive, amazing, kind, helpful, wonderful, and amazing (seriously, this does not even begin to do justice to how amazing they were).
 BUT, James had not "gone to the bathroom" since the incident.
 Even with the new meds.
 Ugh.

 Despite my worrying, there were no calls during the day, and when I came to get him after school he looked relaxed and happy.
 The teachers said he had a great day and James came up to inform me that "Kasia was his best friend today."
 Other children said hi to the babies and all was well.
 I instantly felt about 10 pounds lighter.

-*James is an amazing 10-year-old boy in a CTT class (4th grade when the above was written; now in 5th).
+*James is an amazing boy in a CTT class (4th grade when the above was written).
 His main diagnosis is a rare chromosome defect which has resulted in numerous medical issues, global developmental and physical delays, and labels such as PDD-NOS, Sensory Integration Dysfunction, and ADD.
 Despite multiple surgeries since birth and new challenges every year, James is generally a very happy, affectionate child and brings a smile to the faces of nearly everyone he meets.